-Efficiencies of £5.7m have also been identified, where the investments that the PCC has made over the previous budgets has enabled services to be provided in a different way, resulting in a reduction in budget requirements.
+Efficiencies of £5.7m had also been identified when developing the initial budget proposals, where the investments that the PCC has made over the previous budgets has enabled services to be provided in a different way, resulting in a reduction in budget requirements.
 This includes £1.1m of cost reductions in digital services as the investment made reduces the infrastructure that is required for its delivery.